 Modular

 The classifications and categorizations in the knowledge standard are designed modularly, yet they function together as a whole.
 They are independent and self-contained and may be combined and configured with similar units to suit separate contexts.
-E.g., The Property “Use” element and its sub classifications can be easily reapplied in the context of any building plan approval system or trade license system.
+For example,, The Property “Use” element and its sub classifications can be easily reapplied in the context of any building plan approval system or trade license system.

 Extendible